Hello and welcome!

 If anyone tells you that you need to become NT, or if they suggest any therapies, diets, or programs that promise to erase your autism, run.

 Some supportive places to start

 There are some resources that may be supportive for you.

-First is this free PDF booklet called Welcome to the Autistic Community!
+First is a booklet called Welcome to the Autistic Community!
 It’s a helpful primer on autistic needs and neurology created by the Autistic Self Advocacy Network, or ASAN.

-These short booklets should should be read by everyone in your life if they care about you and want to learn how to support your unique neurology.
+This short booklet should should be read by everyone in your life if they care about you and want to learn how to support your unique neurology.

 The next is Amythest Schaber’s YouTube channel, where you’ll discover information from the neurodiversity approach to autism.
 This one on Functioning Labels is important to understand as you consider ways to describe yourself in an NT-obsessed world.